proinsias/proinsias.github.io/_posts/2021/2021-10-25-nix-play-with-jq-with-jq-play.md

 ---
 layout: single
-title: 'Nix: Play with jq with jq-play'
+title: "Nix: Play with jq with jq-play"
 date: 2021-10-25
 last_modified_at: 2023-04-26 13:22:37
 excerpt: Test run your jq filters